 Just writing great content won’t cut it.
 You’ve got to make it so people can find your content.
 You can do this by posting about your new content on social media channels.

-You join link parties, like The Pretty Pintastic Party.
+You can join link parties, like The Pretty Pintastic Party.
 Link parties allow you to share your content with other bloggers, and give you a chance to make connections with those bloggers.
 When we were starting out, link parties brought us a large percentage of our traffic.

 Our largest traffic provider now is Pinterest.
 In order to do well with Pinterest, you’ll want to pin consistently every day (and pin other people’s content as well as your own).
 In order to do that, we recommend that you use a pin scheduler such as Tailwind.
 You can learn more about how we gained a ton of Pinterest followers quickly here.

 Whatever you do, make sure you are consistent and authentic!

 Once you get going, you’ll definitely want to check out this post on our favorite ways to make money blogging, so you can start earning some money!
 We’ve also got ideas to help you blog without it taking over your life!

 Why not join us on Pinterest: Coffee With Us 3 or hangout with us on Facebook: